DJ mixer

 A DJ mixer is a type of audio mixing console used by disc jockeys (DJs) to control and manipulate multiple audio signals.
 Some DJs use the mixer to make seamless transitions from one song to another when they are playing records at a dance club.
 Hip hop DJs and turntablists use the DJ mixer to play record players like a musical instrument and create new sounds.
 DJs in the disco, house music, electronic dance music and other dance-oriented genres use the mixer to make smooth transitions between different sound recordings as they are playing.
 The sources are typically record turntables, compact cassettes, CDJs, or DJ software on a laptop.
 DJ mixers allow the DJ to use headphones to preview the next song before playing it to the audience.
-Most low- to mid-priced DJ mixers can only accommodate two turntables or CD players, but some mixers (such as the ones used in larger nightclubs) can accommodate up to four turntables or CD players.
+Most low- to mid-priced DJ mixers can only accommodate two turntables or CD players, but some mixers (such as the ones used in larger nightclubs) can accommodate up to six turntables or CD players.
 DJs and turntablists in hip hop music and nu metal use DJ mixers to create beats, loops and so-called scratching sound effects.